Sorry, you need to enable JavaScript to visit this website.

 Give them plenty of attention

-Noticing your cat becoming increasingly bored can be a sign that they need a little more attention.
+Noticing your cat becoming increasingly bored can be a sign that they need a little more attention from you.
 Make sure to spend plenty of time with them every day.

 Give them plenty of toys